 Got Foot Pain?
 Try These Yoga Practices

 The feet are an incredibly complex part of the body.
-There are 52 bones in the feet, and each foot has approximately 33 joints, each of which can move in multiple directions.
-The possible number of distortions of the foot is a huge number, something on the order of 8×10 to the 36th power.
+There are 52 bones in the feet, each with approximately 33 joints, each of which can move in multiple directions.
+The possible number of distortions of the foot is enormous, something on the order of 8 x 10 to the 36th power.

-In contrast to the foot’s huge variety of possible shapes and movements, we usually wake up, are in bare feet for just a few minutes in the morning and then jam our feet into shoes all day, which protects the feet for sure, but limit movement dramatically.
+In contrast to the foot’s huge variety of possible shapes and movements, we usually wake up in bare feet for just a few minutes in the morning and then jam our feet into shoes all day, which protects the feet for sure but limit movement dramatically.

 Yoga for Happy Feet

 A good place to start with a yoga practice to keep your feet healthy would be with “warm-up” practices that involve lying on your back or belly and moving your limbs and feet around.
 An example would be Viparita Karani (Legs Up the Wall Pose), in which you could add movements of your feet and ankles to promote mobility of the joints and soft tissues of your feet.
 Other examples of poses where there is no or very little pressure on your feet include Parvrtta Balasana (Thread the Needle Pose), Salabasana (Locust Pose) (pictured below), and Jathara Parivartanasana (Revolved Belly Pose).

 In all these poses, you can deliberately choose how you want to position your feet and ankles—whether you want to spread or curl your toes or vary other foot movements and positions—to bring greater awareness to how your feet are doing moment to moment.
 Once you are comfortable in these poses and your foot pain doesn’t flare, you are ready to move on.